daryllxd/lifelong-learning/programming/ruby/design/destroy-all-software-sucks-rocks.md

 # Sucks Rocks

-Gemfile - taken from somewhere in the base. vcr - record playback for things paste from splat register.
+Gemfile - taken from somewhere in the base. vcr - record playback for calls into the search engine. wegmock - ???? paste from splat register.
 Instead of doing `fill_in` and click stuff which loads Rails, create a class for this.
 If we want to get something working, we don't need to load the entire controllers, views, etc thing.

 So I can do the

     @scores ||= {}
     @scores[term] = RockScore.for_term(term)